ramonfigueiredo/flask-posts/README.md

 pip install -r requirements.txt
 ```

-#### Adding the environment variables to a virtualenvwrapper script that triggered after you activate the environment with the workon command.
+#### Adding the environment variables to a virtualenvwrapper script that triggered after you activate the environment with the workon command

 After activate your virtualenvwrapper environment for the first time, use nano (or other text editor like: ```vi```, ```Atom Text Editor``` or ```Sublime Text Editor```) to edit the ```postactivate``` script.